Charlie Blackmon Player Props: Rockies vs. Brewers

-The Colorado Rockies, including Charlie Blackmon (batting .237 in his past 10 games, with two doubles, a home run, six walks and four RBI), battle starter Freddy Peralta and the Milwaukee Brewers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 2-for-3 with a double and two RBI last time in action, take on Eric Lauer and the Milwaukee Brewers at Coors Field, Wednesday at 8:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3 with a double and two RBI) against the Diamondbacks.
+He had two hits (going 2-for-3 with a double and two RBI) in his most recent appearance against the Diamondbacks.

 Charlie Blackmon Game Info & Props vs. the Brewers